-Women Are More Likely To Die From Heart Attacks If Their Doctors Are Men, A New Study Says
+Women Are More Likely To Survive A Heart Attack If Their Doctors Are Also Women

 While it’s known that heart attack symptoms in women are often different than those experienced by men — and hence harder to spot for some physicians — new research also says that women who enter the ER for heart attack symptoms are more likely to survive if they're assigned to a female physician.
 According to a recent study published in the journal Proceedings of the National Academy of Sciences, a significant body of research suggests that women are more likely to die from a heart attack if their doctors are men.